Have you seen a message like this on LinkedIn recently?

 That's a huge restriction!

 I can understand that.
 No-one likes being spammed.
-They're trying to walk the fine line between getting you to use LinkedIn for longer and longer each day, and not annoying you with people you don't know trying to connect.
+They're trying to walk the fine line between getting you to use LinkedIn for longer and longer each day (so they can sell your eyeballs to advertisers), and not annoying you with people you don't know trying to connect.

 If your MSP is utterly reliant on LinkedIn, here are my three big recommendations: